 Mr. Lechtick has either personally handled or supervised the placement of more than 800 lawyers – primarily partners.
-He and his team have facilitated almost a dozen law firm mergers, established new offices or placed key leaders at firms including: Winston & Strawn; King & Spalding; Alston & Bird; Greenberg Traurig; Perkins Coie; Bryan Cave; Lewis Brisbois; Locke Lord; Orrick Herrington and others.
+He and his team have facilitated almost a dozen law firm mergers, established new offices or placed key leaders at several major firms including: Winston & Strawn; King & Spalding; Alston & Bird; Baker & Hostetler; Greenberg Traurig; Perkins Coie; Bryan Cave; Lewis Brisbois; Locke Lord; Orrick Herrington and others.
 He and his team have opened offices in Los Angeles, Sacramento, San Francisco, Silicon Valley, Orange County, Houston, Dallas, Beaumont, Phoenix, Tucson and Las Vegas.

 - Eight lawyer four partner white collar and government enforcement group from (KL Gates) to Morgan Lewis (Dallas).

-- Eight lawyer Andrews & Kurth structured finance and real estate group and (four partners) to Alston & Bird (Dallas).
+- Eight lawyer Andrews & Kurth structured finance and real estate group (four partners) to Alston & Bird (Dallas).
 The group has played a key role in expanding the firm’s Texas operation.

 - Facilitated the merger of Layman, Jones & Dye with Bryan Cave thereby creating Bryan Cave’s Orange County office.

 - Recently represented seven partners to Burke Williams & Sorensen including prominent I.P. patent litigator Rob Dickerson in L.A., three partners in O.C. and started Burke’s S.D. office with four lawyers including three partners.
 Facilitated the merger of Galton & Helm with Burke Williams & Sorensen (Los Angeles).